 How to configure lint-staged in Vue

-Install lint-staged and husky, then configure them in package.json.
+Install lint-staged and Husky, then configure them to run on staged files.

 npm install --save-dev lint-staged husky